aws-samples/running-aws-ai-bots-on-symphony/README.md

 **Step 4** - Use Amazon Lex to drive the conversation
 1. To bring the smarts of the lex bot inside symphony, we need to pass incoming messages to Lex.
 2. Enter `CTRL+C` to interrupt the bot listener
-3. Navigate to index.js at /symphony-bot-repo/kyc-bot/ and comment Line 83 and Uncomment Line 84.
+3. Navigate to index.js at /symphony-bot-repo/kyc-bot/ and Uncomment Line 75.
 Save the file.
 4. Run `node index.js` to restart the bot listener

 ---